 A patch becomes a superseded patch if the vendor releases a patch or an update that replaces or includes that patch.
 IT admins can choose to enable or ignore the superseded patches.
 Administrators can choose to enable "Superseded Patches" (Windows only), if the organization wishes to deploy the superseded or older patches.

 Administrators can schedule the time at which the vulnerability database information is updated.
 The admin can also get notified about the synchronization by configuring the notification server settings.

 To configure the Patch Database settings, follow the steps below:

-Click the Admin tab to invoke the Admin page.
+Navigate to the Admin page.

-Click Save Changes to save the configuration.
+Click Save to enable the patch database sync settings.

 Related Articles: SuSE Linux Settings, Red Hat Linux Settings